googlefonts/orbitron-vf/sources/README.md

  - [drawbot](http://drawbot.com)

- Then, use the flag:
+ Then, use the flag `--drawbot`:
 ```
-python3 sources/BUILD.py --drawbot
+python3 sources/BUILD.py --ttfautohint "-I -W --increase-x-height=0 --stem-width-mode=sss" --drawbot
 ```

+If you have any trouble building, please make an issue in this repository and hopefully someone will be able to help you.